 Accelerated dual-degree programs

-If you’re looking for a way to distinguish yourself from the crowd, you may want to combine undergraduate and graduate studies in accelerated options such as BS/MS, BS/ME, or BS/MBA degree programs.
-These dual-degree programs allow you to earn both a bachelor’s and a master’s degree in less time than it would normally take to complete each degree separately.
-Most accelerated programs require students to complete freshman and sophomore course work at RIT before being considered for entry into a dual-degree program.
+If you’re looking for a way to distinguish yourself from the crowd, you may want to combine undergraduate and graduate studies in accelerated options such as BS/MS, BS/ME, or 4+1 MBA degree programs.
+These accelerated dual-degree programs allow you to earn both a bachelor’s and a master’s degree in less time than it would normally take to complete each degree separately.
+Most accelerated programs require students to complete freshman and sophomore course work at RIT before being considered for entry into the program.

 The Honors Program admits approximately 150 entering freshmen each year.
 The Honors Program features several distinctive and complementary components:

 - Complementary learning experiences (annual volunteering and community service projects)

 Outstanding upperclass students who have distinguished themselves academically and as contributing members of the campus community also may apply for sophomore or junior admission to the Honors Program after enrolling at RIT.

 RIT has long been a center for innovation, creativity, and entrepreneurship.
 The range of activities is extensive and includes:

 - RIT Innovation Hall of Fame

 - Albert J. Simone Center for Innovation and Entrepreneurship

 - Venture Creations